glefait/glefait.github.io/resume.md

 Developped the blockchain ledger of the [zerochlordecone](https://www.zerochlordecone.com/) project (hyperledger and BigChainDB).

 ## 2016 - 2020: CDO [Holimetrix](https://holimetrix.com)
-Focus was to lead and grow data team (0 to 5) and to improve product accuracy.
+Focus was to lead and grow data team (0 to 5) and to improve product scalability/accuracy.
 Upgrade the stack to spark and python.

 Become full remote, from Martinique, in 2017.